chesterbr/chesterbr.github.io/_posts/2024-02-18-a-workaround-to-fix-the-firefox-emoji-keyboard-shortcut-on-macos-sonoma.md

 }
 ```

-It turns out that doing this on the right place fixes not only the "flashing" bug, but the "e" one as well, because the later is also being processed twice, but `fn` being such a special key on the Mac, the second occurrence loses it, and just works as the `e` key being pressed.
-That's why I apply it to Monterey or later (it seems that the "e" bug was introduced in Monterey, and the "flashing" one in Sonoma).
+It turns out that doing this on the right place fixes not only the "flashing" bug, but the "e" one as well, because the later is also being processed twice, but `fn/🌐` being such a [special](https://github.com/qmk/qmk_firmware/issues/2179) key on the Mac, sometimes the second occurrence loses the `fn`, acting as the `e` key being pressed right after the `fn/🌐`+``e`.
+That's why I do the check to Monterey or later (after confirming that the "e" bug was introduced in Monterey, and the "flashing" one in Sonoma).

 !["Person with a hammer hitting a keyboard"](/img/2024/02/hammer-keyboard.jpeg){: .right }

-Of course it took me several attempts to get to those, and Mozilla developers kindly gave me feedback and pointed me to the right direction at every step.
-But at the end we had a [patch](https://phabricator.services.mozilla.com/D193328) that fully fixed both problems, addressing performance concerns with the traversal.
+Of course it took me several attempts to get to those, and Mozilla developers kindly gave me feedback and pointed me towards the right direction at every step.
+At the end, we had a [patch](https://phabricator.services.mozilla.com/D193328) that fully fixed both problems, addressing performance concerns with the traversal.

-However, those same Mozilla developers reasoned it would be better to prevent the event from trickling down at all instead of catching it on the `TextInputHandler`, and wrote a [different](https://phabricator.services.mozilla.com/D195016) patch in that direction.
+However, those same Mozilla developers reasoned it would be better to prevent the event from trickling down at all instead of catching it on the `TextInputHandler` (and catch any system shortcut events, not just the emoji picker one), and wrote a [different](https://phabricator.services.mozilla.com/D195016) patch in that direction.

-I was happy with that at first: I learned a lot, and the bug would soon be fixed for good.
-But a couple months passed, Firefox got a few major version updates, yet the keyboard shortcut was still broken.
-So I [asked](https://bugzilla.mozilla.org/show_bug.cgi?id=1855346#c43) around, and it seems their patch fixes the flashing issue, but not the "e" bug, so they actively working on a second patch for that, and will release both together - which is technically the best approach, but will take a while to be released.
+I was happy with that: I learned a lot, helped raising awareness and researching towards the cleanest solution, and the bug would soon be fixed for good.
+But a couple months passed, Firefox got a few major version updates, yet the keyboard shortcut was still broken!

+So I [asked](https://bugzilla.mozilla.org/show_bug.cgi?id=1855346#c43) around, and it seems the  cleaner patch fixes the flashing issue, but not the "e" bug.
+They are actively working on a second patch for that, and will release both together - which is technically the best approach, but will take a while to be available for Firefox + Mac users.

 ### What are my options?